TudorBejan/WarehouseManagementSystem/README.md

-# WarehouseManagementSystem
+# Warehouse Management System
-A WarehouseManagementSystem suggested as a solution to E-conomic technical test that requires the implementation of a publish-subscribe system
+A WarehouseManagementSystem suggested as a solution to E-conomic technical test that requires the implementation of a Publish-Subscribe system

 ![alt text](https://github.com/TudorBejan/WarehouseManagementSystem/blob/main/WarehouseManagementSystem.png)